Dr Seth Murray

 - Phone: 919-515-0450

-I am Teaching Associate Professor and Director of the Program in International Studies, as well as a member of the Graduate Faculty for the Department of Sociology and Anthropology.
-I am also the College of Humanities and Social Sciences' Co-Director of the Alexander Hamilton Scholars program, a dual degree honors program for students double-majoring in the Poole College of Management and International Studies at NCSU.
+I am Teaching Professor and Director of the Program in International Studies, as well as a member of the Graduate Faculty for the Department of Sociology and Anthropology.
+I serve as the Director of Undergraduate Programs in Interdisciplinary Studies for the College of Humanities and Social Sciences, where I am also Co-Director of the Alexander Hamilton Scholars program, a dual degree honors program for students double-majoring in the Poole College of Management and International Studies at NC State.